USS Hassayampa: FLEETEX '85

 Throughout the late 1980s, Hassayampa played an integral role in Western Pacific, Indian Ocean and Persian Gulf peace keeping efforts and worked in harmony with naval and military operations including Operation Earnest Will, Operation Nimble Archer, and Operation Praying Mantis.

 Ship's Disposal

-In 1991, she was removed from active naval service and placed in reserve in the Susin Bay Reserve Fleet in California.
+In 1991, she was removed from active naval service and placed in reserve in the Suisun Bay Reserve Fleet in California.
 In 1994, she was decommissioned and struck from the Naval Register and awaited disposal.
 On 1 May 1999, she was transferred to MARAD and in April 2014 she was sold for scrap.
 She was removed from the National Defense Reserve Fleet for cleaning on 29 May 2014 at Mare Island and was removed from Mare Island on 11 June 2014.
 On 26 June 2014, she arrived at All Star Metals in Brownsville, Texas for dismantling.